MSubham06/HappyPaws/README.md

 - To implement CRUD operations on real-world entities
 - To follow layered architecture principles
 - To build RESTful APIs with proper database persistence
-- To create a clean, maintainable, and easy-to-understand reference project
+- To create a clean, maintainable, and easy-to-understand the  reference project.

 ---